Jennie421/woodard-lab-fat-body-dissociation-quantification/README.md

 ## Step 2: Python Script
 1. Download the zip file to your local computer.
+Click the green button "Code" on the upper right corner of this git hub page - "Download ZIP".
-2. Put the csv files you want to analyze in a folder inside the downloaded folder.
+2. Put the csv files you want to analyze in a folder, inside the downloaded folder.
 3. Open quantification.py using [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=vscom_downloads)
 4. Set the **genotype variables** based on your design.
 For example, I have three csv files
    * WT_xx_xxxx_xxxx_xxxxxxxx